 Claims of Shareholder Applicants

-Having regard to the fundamental principle of proportionality of EU law (as applied to actions of Member States), the Minister for Finance effected an increase in capital in PTSB GH by way of the July 2011 Ex Parte Provisional Direction Order in a manner incompatible with, inter alia, the following provisions of the Second Council Directive 77/91/EEC (the “Second Company Law Directive”), in the circumstances where less restrictive and equally effective alternative means of ensuring the recapitalisation in question existed:
+Having regard to the fundamental principle of proportionality of EU law (as applied to actions of Member States), the Minister for Finance forced an increase in capital in PTSB GH by way of the July 2011 Ex Parte Direction Order in a manner incompatible with, inter alia, the following provisions of the Second Council Directive 77/91/EEC (the “Second Company Law Directive”), in the circumstances where less restrictive and equally effective alternative means of ensuring the recapitalisation in question existed:

 b.
 The Minister breached Article 29(1) of the Second Company Law Directive, because the said direction order deprived the PTSB GH shareholders, against the respective decision of the EGM, of their pre-emption rights, as the existing shareholders were not offered shares on a pre-emptive basis in proportion to the capital represented by their shares; and

 c.
 The Minister breached Article 8(1) of the Second Company Law Directive, because the above-mentioned direction order changed, against the respective decisions of the EGM, the PTSB GH Memorandum and Articles of Association and reduced the nominal value of the share from 32 cents to 3.1 cents in order to enable the Minister to immediately subscribe for new shares at 6.345 cents (i.e. below the original nominal value of 32 cents).

 The Applicants in the proceedings challenging the July 2011 Ex Parte Direction Order based their application to set aside that Direction Order on the following important premise:

 “The Applicants unequivocally do not challenge either the PTSB’s binding prudential capital requirements or the PTSB’s recapitalisation.
 What the Applicants do challenge in the [court] proceedings are the illegal terms of the takeover by the Minister of the 99.2% of the voting share capital in PTSB GH.”